top of page

 Influencers often share dramatic before-and-after stories or drink ACV shots on camera as a daily ritual.
 While some claims have tiny grains of truth based on early research, many others are oversimplifications or exaggerations.

-The viral "wellness" industry has heavily promoted ACV as part of morning detox routines.
+The viral wellness industry has heavily promoted ACV as part of morning detox routines.
 Celebrity endorsements and social media influencers have amplified these claims, often combining ACV with other "detox" products.
 The early proponents of ACV in wellness culture drew from traditional folk medicine practices, which have been repackaged as scientific breakthroughs.
 Marketing around the "mother" in raw ACV has further perpetuated mythology about its uniqueness and potency.

 A handful of small studies have looked at vinegar (not specifically ACV) and found that it may slow the emptying of food from the stomach, and that acetic acid (the main compound in vinegar) can influence carbohydrate digestion.
 This means ACV may slightly steady blood sugar for some people.
 It may also have a mild effect on appetite in certain scenarios.
 But these small effects have been turned into very big claims online.